Dead language or not, you can still reap plenty of rewards from learning the Roman tongue. Read on to learn how.

 First, why you want to learn Latin?

-Do you want to be able to chop up a sentence to articulate why a word “sounds” wrong?
+Do you want to be able to chop up a sentence to articulate why it “sounds” incorrect?
 Do you want to attend a High Solemn Mass on Sunday and know what’s being said?
 Do you want to dive deep into the Classical world and the Roman half of Western Civilization?
 Do you want to better understand terms from biology and medicine?
-Or do you want to become an absolute snob who knows detailed knowledge of a dead language (my favourite reason)?
+Or do you want to become a snob (my favourite reason)?

 If you’re learning it to find some quick phrases to impress a lover, or you’re writing a book with magic in it and need to name your spells, there are easier paths to take.
 A good Latin Dictionary will be more than enough for this.

-Even Reginald Foster, who wrote, edited, or reviewed every Latin text which came out of the Vatican, had a written contract for his free Latin classes.
+Even Fr.
+Reginald Foster, who wrote, edited, or reviewed every Latin text which had the pope’s seal at the bottom (former Latinist for the Vatican), made his students sign a written contract for his free Latin classes.
 It’s serious work.
 Verba volant, scripta manent.
 Fantasies float away.
 Written promises makes you commit.

 So ask yourself, what do you wish to learn from Latin?
 How do you plan on using it?
 These questions will provide a benchmark for your progress and will help you pick which path to Latin you should take.
 And then write it out.